githander/OpenWallpaper/README.md

  OpenWallpaper is open-source wallpaper engine that allows you to set video as your desktop background.

  #Requirements
- * Windows 8 or abo
+ * Windows 8 or above
+ * .Net Framework 4.7.2 or above
+ * Direct X

 # Building